Pop star Cody Simpson returns to Australian roots with new album

-NEW YORK Teen pop star Cody Simpson may exude the laid-back, surfer dude attitude associated with his native Australia, but behind the mellow exterior lies a business brain.
+NEW YORK, July 16 Teen pop star Cody Simpson may exude the laid-back, surfer dude attitude associated with his native Australia, but behind the mellow exterior lies a business brain.

 At age 10, he had the wherewithal to ask his mother to book the domain name CodySimpson.com.
 Three years later he signed a record deal.